 Legendary Egyptian singer Umm Kulthum once sang on its stage, and the cinema was one of several legendary deco venues during Egypt’s “golden age” of cinema.
 It was known across the Arab world as a movie powerhouse.

-The cinema was divided into two smaller theaters in the 1970s.
-After its showings came to a halt in the 2000s, Cinema Radio was acquired by Al Ismaelia for Real Estate Development in 2009 with plans to revive its legacy.
+After its showings came to a halt in the 2000s, Cinema Radio was acquired by real estate company Al Ismaelia and revitalized to glory.

-Egyptian comedian Bassem Youssef famously used the venue for his controversial satirical news show in 2011 (filmed in front of a live audience).
+Egyptian comedian Bassem Youssef famously used the venue for his controversial late-night satirical news show in 2011.

 14. Dig into some oriental sweets at Cafe Corniche

-Talaat Harb Square is filled with shops, ornate balconies and buzzing traffic.
-It’s a real taste of downtown’s French neoclassical architecture and vibrant atmosphere.
+Talaat Harb Square is a real taste of downtown’s French neoclassical architecture and vibrant atmosphere filled with shops, ornate balconies and buzzing traffic.

-There’s plenty of good shopping for bookworms: browse the Madbouly Bookshop and Shorouk Bookstore for a great selection of English-language titles and books about Egypt.
-And stop at Sindbad for a glass of mango or sugar cane juice.
+There’s plenty of good shopping for bookworms.
+Browse the Madbouly Bookshop and Shorouk Bookstore for a great selection of English-language titles and books on Egypt.
+And stop at Sindbad (above) for a glass of sugar cane juice.

-The historic Kasr el Nil Bridge is another must-see in downtown for great Nile views and Khedive history.
+The historic Kasr el Nil Bridge is a downtown must-see for great Nile views and Khedive history.

 The bridge connects downtown’s Tahrir Square to Gezira Island and the Cairo Opera House.

-It’s clogged with traffic during the day, and popular in the evenings for young people and Egyptian couples.
+It’s clogged with traffic during the day, and popular in the evenings for young people and Egyptian couples out on romantic strolls.
 It’s always vibrant with street vendors selling roasted nuts and the blaring music of party boats passing along the river.